We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Even without inclusions in those areas, they’re still vulnerable.

 But when a flaw like a twinning wisp, feather, or bruise is located there, it weakens them even more.
-So protect these areas with a quality setting.
+So protect them with a quality setting.

 Bezel settings are often fit for weaker diamonds because a ring of metal wraps around it, protecting it at every angle.